 Utilize the ship's new Photo Studio as a hub for the multifaceted enrichment program.
 With both private and group lessons, guests can learn to master the art of digital photography through the Academy, which provides an array of specialty workshops for both beginners and pros.

 Kayaking will be offered complimentary and will run on a lottery system.
 Guests cannot pre book the kayak tours.
 Participation requires good physical condition and right of participation is reserved.
 The kayak guides will make the final determination if a guest is fit to participate.
 Kayaking will be weather dependent.
 Minimum age 16.
 Guests should know how to use a rudder on a kayak.

-Shipboard accommodations; Wi-Fi onboard ship (1x device per guest for Vista-Deluxe Veranda; 2x devices per guest for Medallion-Owner's suites); kayaking; parka; backpack; all meals onboard ship; butler service; most beverages onboard ship; gratuities onboard ship (except spa).
+Shipboard accommodations; Wi-Fi onboard ship (1x device per guest for Vista-Deluxe Veranda; 2x devices per guest for Medallion-Owner's suites); kayaking; parka; backpack; most meals onboard ship; butler service; most beverages onboard ship; gratuities onboard ship (except spa).
 Royal, Grand, and Owner’s Suites: receive laundry service throughout the voyage, 1x dinner for two in La Dame, and two hours of worldwide phone use from your suite.
 Subject to change without notice.

-Airfare; meals on board at La Dame Restaurant unless mentioned above as included; some alcoholic premium beverages; travel insurance; government fees and taxes; visa and passport expenses; gifts and items of a personal nature such as laundry (unless mentioned as included) and spa options; fuel surcharge may apply.
+Airfare; meals on board at La Dame Restaurant unless mentioned above as included; some alcoholic premium beverages; travel insurance; government fees and taxes; visa and passport expenses; boot rental; gifts and items of a personal nature such as laundry (unless mentioned as included) and spa options; fuel surcharge may apply.